Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oauth.md

 ## Authorization Code Mode

-If your application project has a **back-end service** that can store secret key safety, the **Authorization Code mode** is recommended.
+If your application project has a **back-end service** that can store secret key safety, the **Authorization Code Mode** is recommended.

 In **Console** > **Applications**, find your application in the application details page, enter "Enable identity provider" tag, in the "OAuth2.0 Identity Provider" card below, check `authorization_code` in the authorization mode, and then click Save.